roshmadosh/azure-az900-notes/2_Architecture-and-Services/2.2_Compute-and-Networking-Services/README.md

 - User login to this desktop can be managed from Azure AD.
 - Supports multi-session windows 10 or 11 deployment, which regular VMs can't do.

+### What is Azure Batch?
+A platform for that creates and manages a pool of virtual machines, intended for large-scale _parallel_ and _high-performance computing_.

 ### Describe application hosting options, including the Web Apps feature of Azure App Service, containers, and virtual machines
 If you want to host a web application, web api, or mobile application, you can do so using VM's or containers.

-You can also use Azure App Service, which will come with the following things built in:
+You can also use **Azure App Service**, which will come with the following things built in:
 - continuous deployment from a Git repo
 - secured endpoints
 - auto-scaling
 - load balancing
 - supports multiple programming languages

 ### Describe virtual networking, including the purpose of Azure Virtual Networks, Azure virtual subnets, peering, Azure DNS, Azure VPN Gateway, and Azure ExpressRoute
 Virtual networks are what allow your resources to communicate with each other, and to your on-premises servers.